mmhverheijden/portfolio_THUAS/README.md

 * Setting up a LaTeX environment for the whole group to work collaboratively online.
 * Setting up the template of the file in order to safeguard that all criteria from the different documents that are published on Blackboard were met (e.g. using LNCS-format, structure of the paper, paragraphs, etc.).
 * Contributing to the following paragraphs: introduction, abstract, methodology, pipeline, machine learning, results and conclusion.
-* Searching and referencing papers and documents using BibTeX.
+* Searching and referencing papers / documents using BibTeX.
 * Frequently checking and improving various elements within the paper, e.g. spelling, punctuation, grammar, consistency and frequently wrong spelled words.

 ## Obligatory criteria